YuriBrandi/Proletheus/README.md

 </p>

-This University work consists of a sophisticated Multi-ML-agent setup composed of:
+This University work consists of a minimalistic Multi-ML-agent setup composed of:

 1. A minimal Custom-made architecture for a **Stochastic Gradient Descent (SGD) Classifier**.
 2. A native ML-agent curriculum-based **Proximal Policy Optimization (PPO)** model.